-The main depended variable in this study was the recall error, which represents the absolute distance in degrees on the color wheel between the true color of the tested stimulus and the response given by the participant.
-The recall error in each condition were compared by averaging the recall error over all trials in that condition per participant.
-We submitted this data to a Bayesian Repeated Measures ANOVA with two factors (congruency and format).
+The main dependent variable in this study was recall error, which represents the absolute distance in degrees on the color wheel between the true color of the tested stimulus and the response given by the participant.
+Performance in each condition were compared by averaging the recall error over all trials in that condition per participant.
+We submitted this data to a Bayesian repeated-measures analysis of variance (ANOVA) with two factors (congruency and format).
 We used the default settings of the BayesFactor package implemented in R (Morey & Rouder, 2018).
-The Bayesian ANOVA calculates the Bayes Factor (BF), which is the ratio of the likelihood of the models assuming that the data was generated by the Alternative hypothesis (e.g., that there is an effect of the predictor) over the likelihood that the data was generated under the Null hypothesis.
-This ratio indicates, therefore, how many times more likely is that one hypothesis explains the data compared to the other.
+The Bayesian ANOVA calculates the Bayes factor (BF), which is the ratio of the likelihood of the models assuming that the data were generated by the alternative hypothesis (e.g., that there is an effect of the predictor) over the likelihood that the data were generated under the null hypothesis.
+This ratio indicates how many times more likely it is that one hypothesis explains the data compared to the other.
 It is possible to obtain two values of BF.
-BF{10} refers to the evidence in favor of the Alternative hypothesis compared to the Null.
-BF01 presents the reverse, namely the evidence in favor of the Null hypothesis compared to the Alternative (i.e., $BF{01} = 1/BF{10}$).
-For instance, if we obtain a $BF{10} = 10$, the data is 10 times more likely under the Alternative hypothesis than the Null hypothesis.
-Here we will only report BF10.
-Values of BF10 between 0.33 and 3 were regarded as ambiguous evidence (i.e., not favoring either the Null of the Alternative hypotheses).
-Values between 3 and 10 were regarded as showing moderate evidence, and values larger than 10 as showing strong evidence for the Alternative hypothesis.
-Values between 0.33 and 0.10 were considered as showing moderate evidence for the Null, and values smaller than 0.10 as showing strong evidence for the Null (Jeffreys, 1961; Kass & Raftery, 1995; Wetzels & Wagenmakers, 2012).
+BF10 refers to the evidence in favor of the alternative hypothesis compared to the null. $BF{01}$ presents the reverse, namely the evidence in favor of the null hypothesis compared to the alternative (i.e., $BF{01} = 1/BF{10}$ ).
+For instance, if we obtain a $BF{10} = 10$ , the data are 10 times more likely under the alternative hypothesis than the null hypothesis.
+Here, we will only report BF10.
+Values of BF10 between .33 and 3 were regarded as ambiguous evidence (i.e., not favoring either the null or the alternative hypotheses).
+Values between 3 and 10 were regarded as showing moderate evidence, and values larger than 10 were regarded as showing strong evidence for the alternative hypothesis.
+Values between .33 and .10 were considered as showing moderate evidence for the null, and values smaller than .10 were considered as showing strong evidence for the null (Jeffreys, 1961; Kass & Raftery, 1995; Wetzels & Wagenmakers, 2012).

 In addition, for condition comparisons in the raw recall error score, we calculated Cohen's d using the package BEST (Kruschke & Meredith, 2021).
-This package computes d according to one of the following formulas, depending on the design (between-subjects, equation 1; within-subjects, equation 2):
+This package computes d according to one of the following formulas, depending on the design (between subjects, Equation 1; within subjects, Equation 2):

-$$(\mu_1 - \mu_2)/\sqrt{(\delta_2^2 + \delta_2^2)/2}$$ (1)
+$$(\mu_1 - \mu_2) / \sqrt{\left(\delta_1^2 + \delta_2^2\right) / 2} \tag{1}$$

-$$(\mu_u - compVal)/\delta_u$$ (2)
+$$(\mu_u - compVal)/\delta_u \tag{2}$$

-μ refers to the means of the two groups (1 and 2, see equation 1) or the mean difference between the two within-subject conditions (equation 2); δ refers to the variance of the respective groups or of the within-subject condition difference; and compVal refers to the comparison value when the data is from a single group (in our case, this was always set to 0).
-We present the mean effect-size and its 95% credible interval.
+$\mu$ refers to the means of the two groups (1 and 2, see Equation 1) or the mean difference between the two within-subject conditions (Equation 2); $\delta$ refers to the variance of the respective groups or of the within-subject condition difference; and compVal refers to the comparison value when the data are from a single group (in our case, this was always set to 0).
+We present the mean effect size and its 95% credible interval (CI).